 If these findings are present you are potentially putting patient safety at risk and are unlike to be generating reliable data.
 Please see our key support documents page for guidance on how to manage you trial before and after approval.

 Good Clinical Practice (GCP)

-Any one working on a research trial in LTHT should be working to the standards of Good Clinical Practice described in the Research Governance Framework (2005) and if you are working on a drug trial as described in UK law in the Medicines for Human Use (Clinical Trials) Regulation SI:1031 2004 and subsequent amendments.
+Any one working on a research trial in LTHT should be working to the standards of Good Clinical Practice described in the UK Policy Framework for Health and Social Care 2017 and if you are working on a drug trial as described in UK law in the Medicines for Human Use (Clinical Trials) Regulation SI:1031 2004 and subsequent amendments.

 The standards of GCP described in these two documents are the same but when working on a drug trial they are legally binding and are what you will be inspected against.

 GCP training is available through several sources that are recognised by the LTHT R&I as equivalent and can be accessed via the R&I training page.

 GCP ensures patient safety and supports high quality data collection – if you are doing one of these well then the other will follow.